 Parmenides argued for the impossibility of change: there is only being and non-being, but no change from one state into the other state.
 Both Plato and Aristotle argued against this Parmenidea view – here I will restrict my discussion to Aristotle.

-For accidental change, Aristotle accounts for the possibility of changing, in that x maintains its form.
+For accidental change, Aristotle accounts for the possibility of x changing, in that x maintains its form.
 For instance, Socrates can change from being white into being tanned, since Socrates throughout this process maintains his form (i.e., he continues being a human).
 For substantial change Aristotle requires another answer, because substantial change involves loss of form.
 For instance Socrates takes hemlock and dies, or wine turns into vinegar.
 In these cases, Aristotle holds that something else remains through the process of change: the underlying matter of the thing.
 To sum up, Aristotle holds that accidental change is possible when a thing maintains its form through the process of change, and that substantial change is possible when a thing maintains its matter through the process of change.
 Taken together, these seem to imply that Aristotle’s answer presupposes hylomorphism, the doctrine that substances are composed of matter and form.

 In this talk I argue that Aristotle had the resources needed for a non-hylomorphic account of change.
 Instead, I make use of Aristotle’s mereology.
 This alternative has fewer and less controversial presuppositions: it is less controversial to say that x has a form and has parts, than to say that x is a hylomorphic compound of form and matter.